We Broke Down the Top 5 Grocery Delivery Services So You Don’t Have to

 Membership: Membership is limited to Amazon Prime members ($119 per year) and Amazon Prime Student members ($59 per year).

-Delivery cost: Most regions offer a free two-hour delivery fee on orders of $35 or more.
+Delivery cost: Most regions offer a free two-hour same-day delivery fee on orders of $35 or more.

 Coupon policy: Save your coupons for somewhere else!

 What: Items skip the store and go from the Peapod warehouse directly to your home.
 It’s affiliated with Ahold-Delhaize grocery stores, including Food Lion, Giant and Stop & Shop.
-Unattended delivery is available in some areas, so you don’t have to be home when your delivery arrives — Peapod leaves it in an insulated container.
+Unattended delivery is available in some areas, so you don’t have to be home when your groceries arrive — Peapod leaves it in an insulated container.

 Pricing: A Peapod spokesperson confirmed to us that delivery prices are comparable to in-store prices, but “there are some differences since Peapod’s warehouses operate separately.”